UPDATE: EMS Digital Dialogue: 8 & 9 September

 The concept of Open Science is at the heart of scientific activity aimed at having a more transparent, reproducible, accessible, communicated and collaborative framework.
 Progress is being made but there are still barriers and issues to be addressed and solved.
 The EMS debate will address the various arguments and constraining factors, and provide some practical examples of everyday scientific activities and their facilitating tools.

-We have invited four speakers who will cover different aspects and provide diverse perspectives.
+We have invited three speakers who will cover different aspects and provide diverse perspectives.

 - Wilco Hazeleger, Dean of the Faculty of Geosciences at Utrecht University, will speak on digitalization and open science in general, with emphasis on applications to environmental sciences.